 Since you'll need to delete some of your first lines as you go, you may want to draw gently at first.
 Remember to keep the proportions even to make sure you get the drawing right.
 Don't hesitate to take your time.

-You have the eye of the tiger, and it's time to draw one.
+You have the eye of the tiger, and it's time to draw a tiger!

 Start by drawing a large circle.
 Precision is not necessarily necessary.
 But if you are rigorous, you can remove it with a compass.